 The College complies with two of the government’s energy related schemes which aim to reduce carbon:

-The College is part of the Government scheme called the Carbon Reduction Commitment (CRC) Energy Efficiency Scheme, a mandatory scheme aimed at improving energy efficiency and associated carbon emissions in large public and private sector organisations.
-The scheme is intended to encourage organisations to reduce carbon emissions by reporting to the Government on all carbon emissions from various sources, mainly gas and electricity.
-The College is then charged for each tonne of emissions produced and placed in a reputational performance league table.
+The College was part of the Government scheme called the Carbon Reduction Commitment (CRC) Energy Efficiency Scheme, up until 2019 where it was replaced with a simplified system of reporting.
+CRC was a mandatory scheme aimed at improving energy efficiency and associated carbon emissions in large public and private sector organisations.
+The scheme’s purpose was to encourage organisations to reduce carbon emissions by reporting to the Government on all carbon emissions produced.
+The College was then charged for each tonne of emissions produced and placed in a reputational performance league table.

-In addition, the College is part of the Energy Savings Opportunity Scheme (ESOS), a mandatory energy assessment and energy saving identification scheme.
-St John’s has conducted energy audits to identify energy efficiency recommendations as required under the scheme, which has led to acceptance of joining the Renewable Heat Incentive (RHI), where financial Government support is provided, enabling us to continue to support green and renewable technologies, provide ongoing maintenance and servicing of existing equipment, and fund future renewable heat projects.
+The College is part of the Energy Savings Opportunity Scheme (ESOS), a mandatory energy assessment and energy saving identification scheme.
+As part of Phase 1 of the scheme and through an independent audit, St John’s identified energy efficiency recommendations which has led to acceptance of joining the Renewable Heat Incentive (RHI), where financial Government support is provided, enabling us to continue to support green and renewable technologies, provide ongoing maintenance and servicing of existing equipment, and fund future renewable heat projects.

 In the 2016-17 University Sustainability Showcase awards, the College won a Silver award.
 David Line, Domestic Stores Manager, won a Green Impact Staff Award and the students were highly commended in the Student Switch Off competition.